Georgia Avenue–Silver Spring Line: Later Changes

 When the Paul S. Sarbanes Transit Center at Silver Spring station opened, routes Y2, Y7, and Y8 were rerouted from its terminus along Wayne Avenue to the new transit center.
 The Y2, Y7, and Y8 were assigned to Bus Bay 219 on level 2.

 On June 25, 2017, weekend route Y8 service was restored, operating its full route.
 Route Y7 also discontinued weekend service on the same day being replaced by routes Y2 and Y8.
 This gives residents from Olney weekend service to the Leisure World clubhouse which has not happened since the 2014 changes.

 On December 17, 2017, northbound buses that departed from Wheaton station will operate via Veirs Mill Road, University Boulevard, Grandview Avenue, and Blueridge Avenue to access Georgia Avenue due to the closure of Reedie Drive.
 Northbound service on Reedie Drive and Georgia Avenue between Reedie Drive and Blueridge Avenue will be eliminated.

-During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020, with the Y7 being suspended.
+During the COVID-19 pandemic, all Route Y7 service was suspended and Routes Y2 and Y8 were reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was also suspended on the Y8 beginning on March 21, 2020, with Route Y2 operating every 30 minutes in its place.
-The line restored its full schedule beginning on August 23, 2020 with the Y7 also returning.
+The line restored its full schedule beginning on August 23, 2020 with the Y7 also returning to service.

 On September 5, 2021, the line's frequency was improved to operate every 20 minutes.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all service after midnight daily.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.